-§ 582.335 Displacement, relocation, and real property acquisition.
+$\$\,582.335$ Displacement, relocation, and real property acquisition.

-- (a) Minimizing displacement.
-Consistent with the other goals and objectives of this part, recipients must assure that they have taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of supportive housing assisted under this part. - (b) Relocation assistance for displaced persons.
-A displaced person (defined in paragraph (f) of this section) must be provided relocation assistance at the levels described in, and in accordance with, the requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA) (42 U.S.C.
-4601-4655) and implementing regulations at 49 CFR part 24. - (c) Real property acquisition requirements.
-The acquisition of real property for supportive housing is subject to the
+Minimizing displacement sistent with the other goals and objectives of this part, recipients must assure that they have taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of supportive housing assisted under this part.

+(b) Relocation assistance for displaced persons.
+A displaced person (defined in paragraph (f) of this section) must be provided relocation assistance at the levels described in, and in accordance with the requirements of the Uniform with, the requirements of the Uniform Relocation Assistance and Real Prop-Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA) (42 U.S.C.
+4601-4655) and implementing regulations at 49 CFR part 24. (c) Real property acquisition requirements.
+The acquisition of real property for supportive housing is subject to the URA and the requirements described in